evanx/chronica/README.md

  sudo npm install bunyan pm2 -g
 ```

+The `scripts/` are a git submodule: https://github.com/evanx/chronica-active-scripts

-Considering forking the project via github and then deploy your own copy.
+Considering forking the script repo via github and then deploy your own copy.
 Then you can modifiy the scripts for your own purposes.

-If you are a JavaScript developer, you can make modifications and easily do a pull request via github.
+If you are a JavaScript developer, fork the main repo, so can make modifications and easily do a pull request via github.

 ### Sample config file